Contribute to the implementation of game-shooting activities

 You must be able to:

-- ensure work is carried out safely, in line with relevant health and safety requirements
+- confirm that work is carried out safely, in line with the relevant health and safety requirements

-- develop and agree the implementation of the game shooting programme with shoot management
+- obtain the game-shooting specification and agree the implementation of the game-shooting programme with the shoot management

-- ensure that planned game shooting activities comply with relevant legal requirements
+- confirm that the planned game-shooting activities comply with the relevant legal requirements

-- inform the relevant people of the intended game shooting activities in sufficient time, prior to the event
+- communicate with those involved in, or affected by, the intended game-shooting activities in sufficient time, prior to the event

 - contribute to establishing arrangements to handle and dispose of dead game

-- contribute to organising game shoot day activities to make best use of the natural topography and habitat in presenting the game to participants
+- contribute to implementing shoot day activities to make the best use of the natural topography and habitat in presenting the game to participants

-- effectively communicate shoot safety requirements to all those involved with the game shoot day
+- effectively communicate shoot safety requirements to all those involved with the shoot day

-- contribute to organising activities so that the planned outcome of the game shoot can be achieved in a manner that maintains the safety of all participants
+- contribute to implementing activities so that the planned outcome of the game-shoot can be achieved in a manner that maintains the safety of all participants

 - monitor game movement and adjust the shoot programme accordingly